-You will learn about how the media can help to resolve conflict with world-renowned peace journalist and former BBC World News presenter, Associate Professor Jake Lynch; the challenges of building peace and reconciliation after mass violence with leading transitional justice scholar, Dr Wendy Lambourne; and from expert commentators on everything from the role of religion in war and peace to community mediation, non-violence and the human right to food.
+You will learn about how the media can help to resolve conflict with world-renowned peace journalist and former BBC World News presenter, Associate Professor Jake Lynch; the challenges of building peace and reconciliation after mass violence with leading transitional justice scholar, Dr Wendy Lambourne; and from expert commentators on everything from the role of the United Nations in international peace and security to community mediation, the psychology of peace and the human right to food.

 Informed by the latest research, the coursework program focuses on developing theoretical understanding and practical skills that can be applied to the increasingly diverse field of peace and conflict studies.
 The Master of Peace and Conflict Studies degree can be studied via a combination of distance learning and intensive face-to-face teaching, as well as full or part-time study in Sydney.
 Students have the option of a research path including a dissertation, or can gain professional experience through an internship in a local or international organisation.
 Graduates can go on to enjoy challenging and rewarding careers as consultants or employees with the United Nations, non-governmental organisations, universities, media organisations, the private sector and government departments and agencies.

 Dr Wendy Lambourne